johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M1-Eternal Purpose ####

-> In this foundational teaching (see [](#mp-roots.png)), the Messiah represent *the Seed* which enters the soil (of the biblical, covenantal history of the people of Israel) in order to die and to ultimately produce a rich harvest of people—a messianic covenant community—from amongst all the peoples of the earth.
+> In this foundational teaching (see [](#mp-roots.png)), the Messiah represent *the Seed* that enters the soil—of the biblical, covenantal history of the people of Israel—to die and ultimately produce a rich harvest of people—a messianic covenant community—from amongst all the peoples of the earth.

 ![Roots][mp-roots.png]